wp-plugins/comprehensive-google-map-plugin/readme.txt

 4. Where is plugin documentation?<br />
 After plugin activation, look at the left hand side menu of WP admin, look for "Google Map" item

-5. Where to find my saved shortcode?<br />
-Look for little map icon in post/page WYSIWYG editor

-6. Do I lose my saved shortcodes after plugin update?<br />
+5. Do I lose my saved shortcodes after plugin update?<br />
 No, they will still be there

-7. Whats the correct way to define coordinates?
+6. Whats the correct way to define coordinates?
 You can use one of the following formats:<br />
 [a] N43°38 19.39, W116°14 28.86 (Please note: single quote or apostrophe has been replaced with SPACE and no double quotes)<br />
 [b] 43°38 19.39N, 116°14 28.86W<br />